alchira/tutorial/README.md

 In short, Alchira is the essential, extensible core upon which efficient, scalable, and maintainable CSS frameworks can be built—offering the power and performance that modern design systems and large-scale projects demand.

-Training and reference matririal of specific use cases of Alchira.
+Training and reference matririal for Alchira.

 [Continue Locally](vscode://vscode.dev/clone?url=https://github.com/yshelldev/alchira-tutorial)